-Unaware at the moment, my personal journey in design started at a young age.
-I would decorate our humble homes in Puerto Rico.
+Growing up, I loved decorating our humble homes.
 As a working single mother of 3 my Mom did not have the means or desire to decorate much when she came home after a long day at work.
 However, whenever she had free time she would get her sewing machine out to fix or sew something.
 She would also try to please me whenever possible and grant my requests of decorating our humble small house.
 We would shop at economic stores for curtains and inexpensive décor items.
 For the holidays, I would be in charge of decorating the Christmas tree.
-Decorating the humble houses we rented became my domain.
+Through the years decorating the humble houses we rented became my domain.

 While attending college I would always find ways to express my creative side by volunteering to decorate college organizations events, redecorating my room or my Mom’s house.
 Similarly, when I joined the army I found comfort in the arts.
-I remember being stationed at a very primitive looking barracks for training while waiting to be deployed to Iraq back in 2002.
-I decided to decorate the walls by creating a “gallery wall” using what I had available, which was pretty much magazines and newspapers.
+While living in WWII era barracks for training while waiting to be deployed to Iraq, I decided to decorate the walls by creating a “gallery wall” using what I had available, which was pretty much magazines and newspapers.
 Looking at my collage wall art made me feel happy and relaxed in the middle of uncertainty.

 My time at SCAD helped me discover why and how design matters.
 Design is just not about aesthetics and pretty décor, design is about planning and taking into consideration many aspects that affect and influence the way we live and our wellbeing.
 A good design should be able to increase comfort, facilitate your lifestyle, support wellbeing, and increase quality of life.
-Furthermore, I discovered that design could be found and applied in science, biology, chemistry, nature, social structure, public spaces, and even social movements.
+I discovered that design could be found and applied in science, biology, chemistry, nature, social structure, public spaces, and even social movements.
 Interior design is more important and influential than I had thought.
-My intentions are to share more on these topics here on the blog and what I have learned under a design for wellbeing column.
+Interior design studies have evolved and expanded to include evidence based research that is informed by empirical data obtained in collaboration with other fields such as environmental psychology, environmental health and sustainability.

 Design matters to me, because as you may have noticed through the childhood memories I shared above, I associate creativity with home, with family and with being happy.
-I have a personal connection and inclination for pleasing aesthetics and well designed places; it positively affects my state of mind.
-Interior design matters to me because it can improve my wellbeing and happiness, it matters to me because I know now that design can be a meaningful, improve the life of others and the world we live in.
+I have a personal connection and inclination for pleasing aesthetics and well-designed places; they bring me joy, and positively affects my wellbeing.
+Interior design can help improve our homes, work environments and the world we live in.